 in which members of the Centre community are called together.

-The Convocation Committee, consisting of two students, two faculty,
+The Convocation Committee, consisting of two students, at least two faculty,

-and two members of the administration, will coordinate the selection
+and at least two members of the administration, will coordinate the selection

 of convocations and will have final authority in all other matters